Are Project Management (PM) Qualifications Worth Getting?

 The PMI, based in the USA, is recognised as the largest association for project management professionals.
 Unlike the other two associations, training and examinations are separately delivered; training is provided by PMI Registered Education Providers, while examinations are conducted through different approved assessment centres.
 PMI qualifications include:

 - CAPM (Certified Associate in Project Management) has the same relevance as the APM Introductory Certificate and the PRINCE2Ⓡ Foundation

 - PMP (Certified Project Management Professional) is suitable to the same criteria as the APMP and the PRINCE2Ⓡ Practitioner

-- PgMP (Certified Programme Management Professional) is relevant for programme managers and directors
+- PgMP (Certified Programme Management Professional) is relevant for program managers and directors

 Benefits of achieving a qualification